K12 Blended Learning Centers: Frequently Asked Questions

 Who is responsible for monitoring and supporting students?

-Each Blended Learning Center site will be staffed by a highly qualified, Arizona Certified teacher and multi paraprofessionals who are employed by Arizona Virtual Academy and trained in student management, school policies, and procedures.
+Each Blended Learning Center site will be staffed by a highly qualified, Arizona Certified teacher and paraprofessionals who are employed by Arizona Virtual Academy and trained in student management, school policies, and procedures.
 In addition, students will work with an online Arizona-certified teacher in subject-specific areas during the school year.

 Will online teachers be in contact with onsite teachers and site coordinators to discuss student progress and achievements?